jfreeman812/QE-Tools/_docs/qe_behave/README.rst

 Recommended Extra Packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-We strongly recommend you also install
+We strongly recommend you also install and configure:

     * :doc:`github_tools<../../_docs/github_tools/README>` - for local git commit hooks and Jenkins PR Checking Jobs